From Med Student to FY Doctor: 10 tips from Dr Kishan Rees

 4. Organise leave among your peers early

 Every NHS employee is entitled to take annual leave.
-Foundation Year 1 Doctors are entitled to five weeks annual leave and Junior Doctors’ input into rota design is encouraged to ensure better working relationships.
+Foundation Year 1 Doctors are entitled to five weeks annual leave and Resident Doctors’ input into rota design is encouraged to ensure better working relationships.
 There will potentially be resistance to changing set annual leave dates so be sure to organise yours as early as possible.
 Explore the possibility of organising annual leave with your colleagues as hospitals’ leave terms vary.
 The ideal situation would be to come up with a rota that enables you to take your leave entitlement in a more flexible manner.

 5. Have a meeting at the start of every shift with colleagues